chrispeeduck/Move/README.md

 - the movement is by the people, for the people
 - leaderships of the movement must be elected by the members for each areas

+The formation of manifesto for any new movement will follow the method done by Github in term of version control.
+From the main manifesto, a member will be able to put forward a new suggestion upon which multiple parties can work on them and eventually there will be a vote to commit the suggestion as part of the main manifesto.

+The is a high possibility that a permission based hyper ledger will be used to developed most of the DAPP.
+Only the part which will require a decision such as below will require some form of smart contract to commit them into the block chain.
+- voting on leadership positions
+- addition to the movement manifesto

+How this application will grow will hopefully be through collective development.
+Anyone interested to be part of the team will be most welcome.